 In October 2002, we entered into a development agreement with Dunham for the development of restaurants.
-Dunham is controlled by Donald A. Dunham, Jr., who is a member of DHW and an affiliate of Granite Partners, LLC, a beneficial owner approximately one percent of our securities.
-The agreement gives Dunham the right to develop, construct and lease up to 22 restaurants for us prior to December 31, 2012.
-As of March 25, 2008, 21 restaurants had been constructed for us under this development agreement and we had signed two additional lease agreements for restaurants to open later this year.
+Dunham is controlled by Donald A. Dunham, Jr., who is a member of DHW and an affiliate of Granite Partners, LLC, a beneficial owner of approximately one percent of our securities.
+The agreement gave Dunham the right to develop, construct and lease up to 22 restaurants for us prior to December 31, 2012.
+As of July 29, 2008, 22 restaurants had been constructed for us under this development agreement and we had signed two additional lease agreements for restaurants to open later this year.
 Dunham also has the right to sell the underlying land and building to third parties or assign these leases.
-As of March 25, 2008, Dunham had sold four of our restaurant sites to third parties.
+As of July 29, 2008, Dunham had sold four of our restaurant sites to third parties.
 The assignment or sale of a lease by Dunham has had no material impact on our company.